 The family largely maintains a playful optimism in the face of perpetual uncertainty, deceit and hostility.
 It’s the strength of their bond that leaves a lasting impression.

-Hassan Fazili, director and subject of the film, will be interviewed via skype after the screening.
+Hassan Fazili, director and subject of the film, will be present for a Q&A.